jsandya7/creditcard-fraud-feature-sampling-study/README.md

-# Credit Card Fraud Detection: Feature Engineering and Sampling Study
+# A Machine Learning Based Framework for Credit Card Fraud Detection: Comparative Study of Resampling and Classification Techniques

 This repository presents a comprehensive and explainable machine learning pipeline for detecting fraudulent credit card transactions.
 Developed using the CRISP-DM methodology, this project systematically explores the impact of feature engineering and various sampling techniques on classification performance across multiple models.